smartdevicelink/sdl_evolution/proposals/xxx-media-service-data-progress-bar-improvements.md

 ## Motivation

-The movitation for the proposal came from creating an implementation of a media type app service consumer that displays the progress bar data from an active media service provider.
+The motivation for the proposal came from creating an implementation of a media type app service consumer that displays the progress bar data from an active media service provider.

 Currently app service providers can send notify consumers about a tracks playback progress via `trackPlaybackProgress` and `trackPlaybackDuration`.
 However, if an app consumer wants to display an updating progress using these parameters, it would require the app provider to send an OnAppServiceData RPC with updated information every second.